A group of people sit around a table laughing.

 To lower the risk of being victimized by fraudsters, only conduct transactions with people you know.
 Read up on the type of fraud monitoring your P2P payment system uses, and research the quality of the financial institution’s customer support network.

-The risks that come with using a P2P payment app are things to be mindful of, but if you take the proper precautions, they shouldn’t necessarily stop you from using this easy way to transfer money.
+It’s important to consider the risks that come with P2P payment systems.
+But if you take the proper precautions, they shouldn’t necessarily stop you from using this easy way to transfer money.

 811